caarlos0/codecon-2025/slides.md

 - Changing later might feel like bait-and-switch
 - Consider changing it earlier rather than later

-^ i always use MIT, its very permissive... almost too permissive we all seen it: big corps selling oss as a service, that kind of thing. problem is us, the community. if any big-ish oss project changes the license, we all complain. and we also complain if big corps do big corp stuff, which could be prevented by the first thing. anyway, always have a thread with that running in your head, the best time to change the license was yesterday, second best time is today - assuming you're not big yet.
+^ for better or worse, i always use MIT, its very permissive... almost too permissive we all seen it: big corps selling oss as a service, that kind of thing. problem is us, the community. if any big-ish oss project changes the license, we all complain. and we also complain if big corps do big corp stuff, which could be prevented by the first thing. anyway, always have a thread with that running in your head, the best time to change the license was yesterday, second best time is today - assuming you're not big yet. once you have too many stars, people will feel like its bait and switch. you also can't relicense contributions without their approval, and that might simply not be possible (e.g. people die) anyway, consider your license as early as possible, if i was gonna start something that I think might be very good, I'd start with a different license, probably

 ---